font44/ai-agent-config/commands/architect.md

 ---
 model: claude-sonnet-4-5
-description: Create a detailed, test-driven implementation plan that any developer can execute immediately
+description: Create a detailed implementation plan that any developer can execute immediately
 argument-hint: [requirement-file]
 ---

 - Read requirements from $1
 - Create a comprehensive plan organized into numbered buckets (categories)
-- Put test implementation steps before business logic steps (follow test-driven development)
 - Include enough detail in each step that a junior engineer could start implementing right away
 - Specify what files to create/modify, what functions/classes to add, and what each component should do
 - Write zero code - provide specifications only